chronologic/ethereum-alarm-clock/README.md

 ## Running the tests

-Tests are in the process of being ported over to ES6 JavaScript.
+_Tests are in the process of being ported over to ES6 JavaScript._

+Current test suite can be found in the test/ directory.
+Original Populus tests can be found in the tests/ directory.

+To run the test suit make sure you have a testrpc running and truffle v4.0.0 installed.

+Run `truffle test` at the top of the directory.